-We do so by incorporating, into a platform model, a style of analysis typically found in the literature on third-degree price discrimination (especially Chen and Schwartz, 2015; Chen, Li, and Schwartz, Forthcoming), and we show why, in dollar terms, the positive effect is likely to outweigh the negative one.
+We show why, as long as demand is not too convex, the positive effect is likely to outweigh the negative one.
 In particular, we identify a so-called undershooting condition.
 In a standard model of third-degree price discrimination, this condition is not enough to make uniform pricing across two markets better for consumers, overall, than separate prices in each market.
 However, in our setting, there is a drawing-in effect, whereby the platform attracts to the seller, users with relatively low valuations for the good.
 This effect makes the undershooting condition sufficient to ensure that, in aggregate, consumers are better off under price coherence.